baocongchen/Metrics-Dashboard-with-Grafana-and-Prometheus/README.md

 - SLI for *request response time* is remote response latency

 ## Creating SLI metrics.
-*TODO:* It is important to know why we want to measure certain metrics for our customer.
-Describe in detail 5 metrics to measure these SLIs.

 1. 99.95% of all response codes from Backend app in the last one month are in 200-399 range.
 2. 0.04% of all response codes from Backend app in the last one month are in 400-499 range.
 3. 0.01% of all response codes from Backend app in the last one month are in 500-599 range.